What’s an adenoidectomy (adenoid removal)?

 - habitual mouth breathing

-- do not respond to antibiotic treatments
+- don’t respond to antibiotic treatments

-The mouth and throat bleed more readily than other areas of the body, so your doctor may request a blood test to find out whether your blood clots correctly and if your white and red blood count is normal.
+The mouth and throat bleed more readily than other areas of the body, so your doctor may request a blood test to find out whether your child’s blood clots correctly and if their white and red blood count is normal.
 Preoperative blood tests can help your child’s doctor ensure that there won’t be excessive bleeding during and after the procedure.

 The day before surgery, your child should have nothing to eat or drink after midnight.
 This includes water.
-If the doctor prescribes medicine to be taken before the surgery, give it to your child with a small sip of water.
+If the doctor prescribes medication to be taken before the surgery, give it to your child with a small sip of water.

 While your child’s throat is sore, good diet and drink options include: